 One of the design specifications of a tactical flashlight is to be sturdy and durable.
 Many of the current brands of tactical flashlights have versions that are used in law enforcement and military industries.
 For instance, a large Maglite can serve as a weapon because of its hard exterior and thick, long, handle.
 However, with the serrated edges that duty-made tactical flashlights come with, they can be used to break through a car window, either to get in or get out of one in a rush.

 When it comes to a situation where you might be in an emergency, lost, or need to signal drivers on the road for help, the main things we have at our disposal are sound by yelling and movement by waving our hands.
 However, a flashlight can replace a lot of those functions when they become unusable at night time.
+Using your hand in front of a flashlight, or as mentioned previously a flashlight on a phone, can signal your need for rescue to people in a surrounding area, especially when it is pointed towards the direction of likely path of potential rescuers or search parties.
 For instance, while driving on long roads in country areas, I have seen people waving flashlights that might need help.
 If the situation is safe, I will pull over and help.
-A flashlight is also an essential way of using morse code, or just signaling for help if you are ever lost in the wild.
+A flashlight is also an essential way of using morse code or just signaling for help if you are ever lost in the wild.

-Of course, there is no point having a tactical flashlight if it is not durable, bright, or able to maintain its output for long periods of time.
-In fact, if it wasn’t any of those things you may as well just buy a regular household flashlight.
-For what we are after, we need to look for a number of things in our flashlight.
+Of course, there is no point in having a tactical flashlight if it is not durable, bright, or able to maintain its output for long periods.
+If it wasn’t any of those things you may as well just buy a regular household flashlight.
+For what we are after, we need to look for several things in our flashlight.
 Having used two great flashlights, I would consider the following to be indicators of a quality flashlight:

 One other consideration is the batteries your flashlight takes.
 For me, I stick with flashlights that only use AA or AAA batteries as they are in almost every convenience store and supermarket, and they are found in most other devices that take batteries.

-There are a number of techniques that come into play depending on the situation with flashlights.
+Several techniques come into play depending on the situation with flashlights.
 For most, the favorable options of holding a flashlight tend to be either in the icepick position at eye level or in the underarm position as if you had just pulled it out of your pocket.
-There are a number of other ways to hold a flashlight, which we will go into a little more detail below.
+There are many other ways to hold a flashlight, which we will go into a little more detail below.